-Dr Joëlle Gergis is an award-winning climate scientist and writer from the University of Melbourne, Australia.
+Dr Joëlle Gergis is an award-winning climate scientist and writer from the Australian National University, Australia.
 Her research focuses on reconstructing Southern Hemisphere climate variability over the past 200–1,000 years using annually-resolved tree rings, corals, ice cores and historical records.

 From 2009–2012 she led the Australian Research Council Linkage funded South-Eastern Australian Recent Climate History (SEARCH) project; a landmark initiative, spanning the sciences and the humanities to reconstruct the region’s climate variability from first European settlement in 1788.